dmytri/domesticate/readme.md

 ## adding scripts

-Scripts like jquery can be add as well.
+Scripts like jquery can be added as well.

 ```
 "domesticate": {